Michael Milton (skier): Personal

 Milton was born in Canberra, Australian Capital Territory, on 21 March 1973.
 His left leg was amputated above the knee when he was nine years old due an osteogenic sarcoma (bone cancer).
-He grew up into a skiing family, and after losing his leg he was determined to be able to ski again.
+He grew up in a skiing family and, after losing his leg, he was determined to ski again.
 Milton married his wife Penni in 2006 while undergoing treatment for oesophageal cancer.
 Their first child (Matilda) was one year old.
 Following surgery, chemotherapy and radiotherapy, Milton was selected in the Australian team to compete as a cyclist at the 2008 Beijing Paralympic Games.
-Milton's son (Angus) in November 2008.
+Milton's son (Angus) was born in November 2008.
 Milton opened Quizzic Alley, a store specialising in licensed Harry Potter merchandise, in his home town of Canberra in September 2018 and a second store in Sydney in December 2020.
 In November 2023 Milton was diagnosed with cancer for the third time.
 He had surgery in December to remove a tumour from his bowel and was given the all-clear soon after.